About the Left Ventricular Assist Device

 NYU Langone’s Ventricular Assist Device (VAD) Program offers all commercially available long-term LVAD devices.
 In recent years, LVADs have become smaller, quieter, and more portable, significantly improving the quality of life for patients.

-Your NYU Langone cardiac specialist will perform an extensive medical evaluation to determine your eligibility for an LVAD.
+Your NYU Langone cardiac specialist performs an extensive medical evaluation to determine your eligibility for an LVAD.
 Prior to surgery, our experts explain the details of LVAD implantation and provide information on your recovery and rehabilitation plan.

 Our Surgical Expertise